AlshehriAli0/bootstrap-Web-Demo/README.md

 Welcome to the Bootstrap Web Demo project!
 This is a front-end-only website demo built using HTML5 and Bootstrap v5.
 You can view the live demo here.
 Overview

 This project serves as a demonstration of creating a responsive and visually appealing website using Bootstrap v5.
-Bootstrap is a powerful front-end framework that simplifies web development and enhances the overall user experience.
+Bootstrap is a powerful front-end framework that simplifies web development and enhances the overall user experience, Built in May/2023.
 Features

     Responsive Design: The website is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.